FirebaseExtended/firebase-queue/README.md

 - `auth.canProcessTasks`: Users who can process tasks (usually on a secure server)
 - `auth.canAddSpecs`: Users who can create and view job specifications (usually on a secure server)

-These don't have to use a custom token, for instance one could use `auth!=null` in place of `auth.canAddTasks` if application users can write directly to the queue.
+These don't have to use a custom token, for instance one could use `auth!=null` in place of `auth.canAddTasks` if application's users can write directly to the queue.
 Similarly, `auth.canProcessTasks` and `auth.canAddSpecs` could be `auth.admin === true` if a single trusted server process was used to perform queue jobs.

 ```json
 {